-- 4.5.13 Reading is a dense urban Borough, containing a broad variety of uses.
-It has a thriving economy and is a net importer of labour.
-These factors mean that Reading's transport network is often under significant pressure, and the impacts of new developments therefore require careful management, particularly in terms of new accesses and the effects of additional traffic generation. - 4.5.14 It is important to ensure that proposals will not interfere with the free flow of traffic on the highway and that there would be no risk to the safety of people using that road including vulnerable groups such as pedestrians (including mobility-impaired users), cyclists and motorcyclists.
+- 4.5.14 It is important to ensure that proposals will not interfere with the free flow of traffic on the highway and that there would be no risk to the safety of people using that road including vulnerable groups such as pedestrians (including mobility-impaired users), cyclists and motorcyclists.
 The proximity of other accesses is also significant.
 In particular, creating new access points onto the Classified Highway Network, or changing the nature of an existing access or the type of traffic using the access, is likely to bring about risks to the safety of road users and increase traffic volumes.
-Where an existing area of the network already exceeds its operational capacity, proposals involving a new site access and/or additional trips likely to worsen the existing situation will not normally be permitted, unless the proposals provide improvements to the transport infrastructure which significantly reduce the effects of potential private car borne trips on the network.

-- 4.5.15 The Council has produced a policy on accesses, which deals particularly with residential accesses onto classified roads, and commercial accesses onto all adopted roads93.
+Where an existing area of the network already exceeds its operational capacity, proposals involving a new site access and/or additional trips likely to worsen the existing situation will not normally be permitted, unless the proposals provide improvements to the transport infrastructure which significantly reduce the effects of potential private car borne trips on the network. - 4.5.15 The Council has produced a policy on accesses, which deals particularly with residential accesses onto classified roads, and commercial accesses onto all adopted roads95.
 The policy, adopted in 2011, endorses the Department for Transport's Manual for Streets (for lightly trafficked roads within urban areas) and the Design Manual for Roads and Bridges (for access and junction improvements to classified roads from residential developments and to the entire road network for commercial developments).
 It is too detailed to reproduce here, but compliance with it, or any replacement, is essential.
 It follows national guidance that avoids access onto main roads wherever possible. - 4.5.16 The Classified Highway Network is defined by the highways authority, and includes a number of main roads not classified as A or B roads.
 The Network at the time of this plan is shown on the Proposals Map, but it may change within the plan period, so the Council's website should be checked for the latest position.